jakobib/angularjs2014/angularjs-library-services.md

 [@Hammond2010] and PAIA for patron account interaction [@PAIA]) shouldn't be hard to implement.^[We are currently working on the module *ng-skos* (<https://github.com/gbv/ng-skos>) to interact with authority files and simple knowledge organisation systems.]
-Most important, these client modules only have to be implemented once instead of having to build both server and client implementation for each particular library system.
+Most importantly, these client modules only have to be implemented once instead of having to build both server and client implementation for each particular library system.
 With a set of AngularJS modules for the basic library services (search, availability, patron account)